The Best Tennessee Auto Insurance Company

 As far as providing educational resources for their customers, State Farm’s website is second to none.
 Its Simple Insights blog is extensive, with articles on car safety, financial well-being, and demystifying the whole insurance process.
 Interactive calculators let you figure out how you could be spending less and if you’re better off paying down debt or investing your money.
 In fact, even if you don’t choose to insure your car with State Farm, we suggest you spend some time on the site, especially if you’re new to the insurance process.

-State Farm also earns good marks from consumer rating organizations — an 89 reader’s score from Consumer Reports puts it in a tie for first place with Geico, although J.D.
+State Farm also earns good marks from consumer rating organizations — an 89 reader’s score from Consumer Reports places it above the rest of our picks, although J.D.
 Power wasn’t as impressed, giving it a two out of five overall rating.
 Moody’s, A.M.
 Best, and S&P Global all gave it high “A” level marks for financial stability, though, so you know it’s well-established and not going to disappear or balk when you submit a claim.

 Tennessee Farmer Mutual